luontola/web-intro/templating.md

 Always when you change your application, you will need to stop and restart the web server.
 To stop the web server running in your terminal, press `Ctrl+C`.
 To start it again without having to type the command, press `Up` and then `Enter`.
 Try it a couple of times by changing the text that the server shows.
 If you get tired of doing that, Sinatra's FAQ contains instructions on [how to reload the application automatically][sinatra-reloading] when a file is changed.

-## Your site on a web server
+## Static site on a web server

-As a first step towards serving our web site through Sinatra, find out how Sinatra can [serve static files][sinatra-static] and use it to serve our existing HTML and CSS files as they are.
-Then visit <http://localhost:4567/pictures.html> in your web browser and make sure that your site looks the same as before.
+As a first step towards serving our web site through Sinatra, we can use Sinatra's ability to [serve static files][sinatra-static] to serve our existing HTML and CSS files unmodified.

+Create a directory called `public` and move your HTML and CSS files there.
+Then start your web server with `ruby app.rb`, visit <http://localhost:4567/pictures.html> in your web browser and make sure that your site looks the same as before.

 ![Your first web server is working](/screenshots/sinatra-static-files.png)